 Have you ever sat down at your computer to write a blog post and ended up spending most of your time banging your head against your computer screen because you were clean out of post topic ideas?
 Running out of blog post ideas can make blogging feel like a chore.
 Believe me, I’ve been there and it stinks (and hurts…ouch)!

-In an effort to help keep your forehead bruise free this year, I’m going to share with you some tips and a series of 20 questions that will inspire an entire year’s worth of blog posts.
-These tips are going to fill you with the inspiration needed to start posting on your blog like a boss!
+In an effort to help keep your forehead bruise free this year, I’m going to share with you some tips and a series of 20 questions that will help inspire an entire year’s worth of blog posts.
+These brainstorming tips will fill you with the inspiration needed to start posting on your blog like a boss!

 Just start writing.
 Don’t worry about whether it’s a good idea or not at this point.
 Jot down anything and everything that comes to you.
 You can weed out the not-so-great ideas later.

-HubSpot’s Blog Topic Generator is a cool tool you can consider using for brainstorming blog topics.
-All you do is enter in three keywords (preferably nouns) that you want to write about and it will spit out five post ideas that have to do with those keywords.
-It’s a fun tool you can give a try.
+- Use HubSpot’s Blog Topic Generator to generate a list of blog topics on a given subject.
+All you do is enter in keywords (nouns) that you want to write about and it will spit out several post ideas that have to do with those keywords.

 1. Are there any past posts you could expound upon, update, or do a follow-up on?